15mmerits/Data-Analasis-W--Python/README.md

 - 5> Applying Normalization to dataset --
 Relevance of using feature scaling on data and Normalization and Standardization effects on data analysis.

+- 6> Binning --
+A process of transforming continuous numerical variables into discrete categorical 'bins' for grouped analysis.

+- 7> Bins Visualization --
+A histogram is used to visualize the distribution of bins

+- 8> Dummy Variable --
+It's a numerical variable used to label categories.
+They are called 'dummies' because the numbers themselves don't have inherent meaning. w/ this dummy vaiable,  we can use categorical variables for regression analysis.